If you believe that you’re doing everything right in your relationship, it only makes sense that you’d be wondering why she is being distant.

-If he then doesn’t get the message, she will begin pulling away from him, and she will start to distance herself emotionally until she is ready to break up with him.
+If he doesn’t get the message, she will begin pulling away and distancing herself emotionally until she is ready to break up with him.

 They often ask, “But, why doesn’t she just tell me what’s bothering her?
 How am I supposed to guess what’s going on?”